a-sfvm/Rick-and-Morty-episodes/README.md

-# language-finder
+# Rick and Morty search episodes by Season
+(Rick and Morty GraphQL API)

-npm start to run project
+-> npm start to run project